brontosaurusrex/brontosaurusrex.github.io/_posts/2022-07-26-Dual-pane-diff,-hide-common-lines.md

     e           h
     f           i

-meld way (the correct looking way)
+meld way (the correct looking way, don't know how to hide common lines yet, but this is a search for a cli tool.)

 ![meld](/public/meld.png)